datttrian/leetcode/leetcode/palindrome-number/approaches.md

         return True
 ```

-Explanation:
-1. We extract the digits of `temp_x` and append them to the `digits` array.
-2. We check for palindrome using array operations

-This solution has a time complexity of O(log10(x)), where x is the input integer, as we are essentially extracting its digits.
-The space complexity is O(log10(x)) as well, considering the space required for the `digits` array.
+The time complexity of this solution is O(log10(x)), where x is the input number.
+This is because the number of digits in x is given by log10(x), and we iterate through each digit once.

+The space complexity is O(log10(x)) as well, because we store each digit in a list.
+The size of the list is proportional to the number of digits in x.

 # Two Pointers